JarrodCTaylor/vim-python-test-runner/README.md

 - `nocapture`:   Enable the django-nose builtin nocapture option by specifiying nocapture to be true.
 Example `"nocapture": true`

-- `create_results_buffer`: If set to true the test results will be displayed in a split buffer.
-Example `"create_results_buffer": true`

 #### vim-django config file example